Tyler799/Morrowind-2020/Morrowind_2019.md

 To actually clean, first open Wrye using MO2.
 Then, right click on a given plugin and hit "Clean with TES3CMD"

-**NOTE: It looks like cleaning multiple mods at once (possibly at all) is causing Wrye Bash to put some of its log file into Morrowind.ini by accident.
-Whether this is Wrye's fault or MO2 I am unsure on.**

-If this happens to you, just get a backup of Morrowind.ini and replace it.
-You should not need to reinstall the game, or even the mods that were cleaned.
+**POTENTIAL GAME-BREAKING BUG:** Wyre is ocassionally writing its log during this process into Morrowind.ini instead. **This breaks the game**.
+To fix it, you must find a backup of Morrowind.ini and use it to replace the (now broken) one in ``` Mod Organizer 2/Profiles/Your Profile Name Here (Likely 'Default')/Morrowind.ini```.
+That's why we made the backup earlier, just in case.

 ## Testing your Setup